Shinagawa-monkey/snow-globe/README.md

 # snow-globe: A Winter Wonderland in Your Browser

 This project creates a beautiful and interactive snowglobe experience using HTML, CSS, and JavaScript.
 Witness a charming snowman nestled inside a glass globe as snowflakes gently fall around him.
+Followed tutoria by https://www.youtube.com/@alvaromontoro

 Features: